New Normal Forms For Degree Three Polynomials and Rational Functions: The First Dynatomic Field

 \begin{enumerate} \item Suppose that there is a unique $\rho\in\PGL_2(\overline{K})$ such that $f^{\rho}$ is in partial fixed-point multiplier form defined over $K$.
 If $f^{\rho}$ is in fixed-point multiplier form, then we are done.
-Otherwise, Theorem~\ref{thm:2} implies that there must exist a Galois-invariant set that contains three fixed points of $f$.
-This Galois invariant set is unique since, by hypothesis, there is a unique $\rho$.
-If $f$ has only three fixed points, then $f^{\rho}$ is definitely in fixed-point multiplier form.
-Thus, we assume $f$ has four fixed points for the following proof.
+Otherwise, we are in case (2a) of Theorem~\ref{thm:2}.
+In the proof of case (2a), we add an arbitrary rational point to find $\rho$ if $f$ has less than three fixed points.
+Thus, in case (2a), if $f$ has less than three fixed points, $\rho$ is not unique.
+There must therefore exist a Galois invariant set that contains three fixed points of $f$.
+This Galois invariant set is unique since, by hypothesis, there is a unique $\rho$, and each $\rho$ arises from a Galois invariant set of three fixed points by Lemma \ref{lem:possible mobius transforms}.
+If $f$ has only three fixed points, then $f^{\rho}$ is in fixed-point multiplier form.
+Thus, we assume $f$ has four fixed points for the following argument.
 Obviously, the fixed point not in the Galois invariant set must be defined over $K$.
-Moreover, the first dynatomic Galois group cannot isomorphic to $\ZZ_2$; otherwise, it violates the unique existence of a Galois-invariant set of three fixed points.
+We have thus shown that the first dynatomic field is the splitting field of a cubic, and hence the order of the Galois group must divide six.
+We now show that the first dynatomic Galois group is not trivial and not $C_2$.
+If the first dynatomic Galois group is trivial, then every fixed point is rational, which violates the existence of a unique Galois invariant set of size three.
+Similarly, the first dynatomic Galois group cannot be isomorphic to $C_2$; otherwise, it violates the unique existence of a Galois invariant set of three fixed points.
 Conversely, if $f$ has a conjugate in fixed-point multiplier form, then the conjugate is obviously unique.
-If the first dynatomic Galois group is isomorphic to $\ZZ_3$ or $S_3$, then it also trivially implies the result. \item It is enough to show the existence of two such $\rho$ implies the conditions.
-Since we assume $\Aut(f)$ is trivial, Theorem~\ref{thm:2} implies there must exist a Galois-invariant set of three fixed points.
-Since there are two choices of $\rho$, there are two Galois invariant sets.
-If condition \eqref{cor_1b} holds, then we are done.
-Otherwise, there are four distinct multipliers.
-Moreover, the dynatomic Galois group cannot be trivial, which will implies there are four distinct such m\"{o}bius transformations $\rho$, so it can only isomorphic to $\ZZ_2$. \item The remaining case. \end{enumerate} \end{proof}
+If the first dynatomic Galois group is isomorphic to $C_3$ or $S_3$, then we can quickly see that $\rho$ is unique as there is a unique set of three fixed points which is Galois invariant. \item We begin with the converse direction.
+Assume first that $f$ has four fixed points, and the first dynatomic Galois group is $C_2$.
+To construct a $\rho$ such that $f^\rho$ is in partial fixed-point multiplier form, by Lemma \ref{lem:possible mobius transforms} it is sufficient to choose a Galois invariant set of three fixed points which all have distinct multipliers.
+Let $\sigma$ be the generator of the first dynatomic Galois group, and let $x_1$ and $x_2$ be fixed points such that $\sigma(x_1) = x_2$.
+Then, there are two possible Galois invariant sets of fixed points of size three, namely $\{x_1, x_2, x_3\}$ and $\{x_1, x_2, x_4\}$, and hence exactly two choices for $\rho$.
+Similar logic applies when $f$ has two distinct fixed points with the same multiplier: to construct a set of three fixed points with all distinct multipliers, we must pick one of the fixed points with the same multiplier, giving two choices for such a set, and hence two choices for $\rho$.